Zackydout101/ColorSpy/README.md

 More than just Red, Green, and Blue

-ColorSpy is an app that lets you know the exact color your phone is seeing taking into consideration the different hues not just the plain of ROYGBV(Red Orange Yellow Gree Blue Violet)
+**ColorSpy** is an app that lets you know the exact color your phone is seeing taking into consideration the different hues not just the plain of ROYGBV(Red Orange Yellow Green Blue Violet)

-- It leaverages the power of data science to take an image from the front end, finds the most dominant color in the frame of you allow the user to move their device as much they want with no need to zoom in.
+It leverages the power of data science.
+It takes an image from the front end, finds the most dominant color in the frame of view, allowing the user to move their device as much they want with no need to zoom in.ir device as much they want with no need to zoom in.

 ## Setup